-It’s essential to indicate your interest in the Urban Community Teacher Education program as early as possible in your undergraduate studies.
+It’s essential to indicate your interest in this program as early as possible in your undergraduate studies.
 Please contact the undergraduate teacher education advisor to start planning your academic path through the program.
-Because the Undergraduate Urban Community Teacher Education program is a joint effort between the School of Education & Human Development and the College of Liberal Arts and Sciences, you'll visit with the CLAS advisor for education in the North Classroom building.